dbeachy1/XRVessels/README.md

 ## License

-The XR vessels and associated utility projects are open source and licensed under the MIT license.
+The XR vessels and associated utility projects are open source and licensed under the GNU General Public License v3.0.
 Refer to the [LICENSE](./LICENSE) file for details.

 ## Installing and Flying the XR Vessels